 - the vehicle is insured for these 14 days (or for as long as the PTI is valid);

 - you put the existing licence plate numbers on to white plates using black indelible ink.
 You can make the licence plates yourself.
+Cardboard plates are not allowed.
 Make sure that the licence plate is legible in bad weather as well.
-Or you can have them made at an approved number plate manufacturer (pdf, 791kb), after showing the registration card or registration certificate part 1A (vehicle certificate).
+Or you can have them made at an approved number plate manufacturer (pdf, 173kb), after showing the registration card or registration certificate part 1A (vehicle certificate).

 - If the vehicle is going to a country outside the European Union, you will also have to go to customs to make an ‘Export Declaration’.

 - Under certain circumstances you may be able to reclaim part of the vehicle tax paid.
 Contact the tax authority to find out more.

 Ideally, the person who applies for the foreign registration number should also be the one to arrange the export with the Netherlands Vehicle Authority.